-SCHOOL PHS GRADES 12 CREDIT 5 units per semester

-Meets UC Requirement: "e" and "g"
+language and culture.
+SCHOOL PHS GRADES 12 CREDIT 5 units per semester Meets UC Requirement: "e" and "g" nt: "e" and "g"

 The Advanced Placement program in Spanish Literature consists of a course designed to provide well-motivated students with an intellectual challenge through the advanced study of Hispanic literature.
 A College Board Examination that measures achievement in this course is administered in the spring by which a student may receive college credit.
 As with other electives, this course will only be offered if enough student requests for the course are received.